phiamo/MopaBootstrapBundle/README.md

 Translations
 ------------
-If you use [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) with MopaBootstrapBundle, you can translate labels to your language.
+If you use [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) with OpwocoBootstrapBundle, you can translate labels to your language.
 To do this add new file

 ```sh